realworldocaml/book/en/12a-parsing-json-and-xml.md

 ### Parsing standard JSON with Yojson

 The JSON specification has very few data types, and Yojson implements these in the `Yojson.Basic` module.
-A single `json` type is sufficient to express any valid JSON structure.
-Note that it is recursive (so that sub-elements can be further JSON fields), and also includes a `Null` variant for empty fields.
+The `json` type shown below is sufficient to express any valid JSON structure.
+Note that some of the types are recursive, so that fields can contain references to more JSON fields, and that it also specifically includes a `Null` variant for empty fields.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 type json = [